zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/uninstall/decommission-a-node.md

 ## Step 5.
 (Optional) Rejoin node to the cluster

-If you want {<productName>} to start again on this node and join as a new node, follow the [node rejoin steps](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/k8s-node-rejoin).
+If you want Portworx to start again on this node and join as a new node, follow the [node rejoin steps](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/k8s-node-rejoin).